kenzie28/Neural-Network-Sigmoid/README.md

 # Neural-Network-Sigmoid
 Flexible Neural Network that can change the number of layers and nodes per layer.
-Only utilizes sigmoid activation
+Only utilizes sigmoid activation.
+Used to recognize the handwritten digit set from kaggle.

 Instructions:

 1. Run "nn.py" file with Python
-2. Input .csv file name (ensure that labeled output values are on the farthest right column)
-3. Specify the number of layers and nodes per layer to use for the network
+2. Specify the parameters when prompted (Training sample size, number of layers, nodes per layer, regularization parameters, etc.)
-4. Specify the regularization parameter to use for backpropogation
+3. The backpropogation will run and print out the cost function every training step

-The program will print out the predictions for each index, the test accuracy percentage, the shape of the network, and the training sample sized used.
+4. The trained network will provide the test accuracy and run the network on the test dataset, saving the result to a csv file.